ashtonbarrow/Genius-hour/README.md

 <h1>#8 Gyarados</h1>
 <p>I like Gyarados because he is a sepintine cat creature.He has pretty good stats but he is a water flying that does not go with the water dragon pokemon that he looks like.
 <h1>#7 Leavanny</h1>
-<p>I like this pokemon because he looks like a bug that got itself in a buunch of leaves accidentaly glued together</p>
+<p>I like this pokemon because it knits leaves for sawaddle and it has leaf clothes.</p>